reactive-streams/reactive-streams-jvm/tck/README.md

 ## Which verifications must be implemented by a compliant implementation?
-In order to be considered an Reactive Streams compliant require implementations to cover their Publishers and Subscribers with TCK verifications.
-If a library is only including Subscribers, it does not have to implement Publisher tests.
-The same applies to `IdentityProcessorVerification` - you do not need to implement it if the library does not contain Processors.
+In order to be considered an Reactive Streams compliant require implementations to cover their `Publisher`s and `Subscriber`s with TCK verifications.
+If a library only implements `Subscriber`s, it does not have to implement `Publisher` tests, the same applies to `IdentityProcessorVerification`-it is not needed if the library does not contain `Processor`s.

-In the case of Subscriber Verification are two styles of verifications to available: Blackbox or Whitebox.
+In the case of `Subscriber` Verification are two styles of verifications to available: Blackbox or Whitebox.
 It is *strongly* recommend to test `Subscriber` implementations with the `SubscriberWhiteboxVerification` as it is able to verify most of the specification.
-The `SubscriberBlackboxVerification` should only be used as a fallback, once you are sure implementing the whitebox version will not be possible for your implementation - if that happens feel free to open a ticket on the [reactive-streams-jvm](https://github.com/reactive-streams/reactive-streams-jvm) project explaining what stopped you from implementing the whitebox verification.
+The `SubscriberBlackboxVerification` should only be used as a fallback, once it's certain that implementing the whitebox version will not be possible—if that happens feel free to open a ticket on the [reactive-streams-jvm](https://github.com/reactive-streams/reactive-streams-jvm) project explaining what made implementing the whitebox verification impossible.

-In summary: implementations are required to use Verifications for the parts of the specification that they implement, and suggest using the whitebox verification over blackbox for the subscriber whenever possible.
+In summary: implementations are required to use Verifications for the parts of the Specification that they implement, and encouraged to using the Whitebox Verification over Blackbox for `Subscriber` whenever possible.

 ## Upgrading the TCK to newer versions
-While we do not expect the Reactive Streams specification to change in the forseeable future, it *may happen* that some semantics may need to change at some point.
-In this case you should expect test methods being phased out in terms of deprecation or removal, new tests may also be added over time.
+While it's not expected for the Reactive Streams Specification to change in the forseeable future, it *may be* that some semantics may need to change at some point.
+In this case it should expected for test methods being phased out in terms of deprecation or removal, new tests may also be added over time.

-In general this should not be of much concern, unless overriding test methods in your test suite.
+In general this should not be of much concern, unless overriding test methods are overriden by implementers.
-We ask implementers who find the need of overriding provided test methods to reach out via opening tickets on the `reactive-streams/reactive-streams-jvm` project, so we can discuss the use case and, most likely, improve the TCK.
+Implementers who find the need of overriding provided test methods are encouraged to reach out via opening Issues on the [Reactive Streams](https://github.com/reactive-streams/reactive-streams-jvm) project, so the use case can be discussed and, most likely, the TCK improved.

-## Using the TCK from other languages
+## Using the TCK from other programming languages

-The TCK was designed such that it should be possible to consume it using different languages.
+The TCK was designed such that it should be possible to consume it using different JVM-based programming languages.
 The section below shows how to use the TCK using different languages (contributions of examples for more languages are very welcome):

 ### Scala